gemstackio/the-complete-algorand-development-course-old/README.md

 ## Unit 2: Algorand Network Introduction

-In this Unit, engineers will be introduced to the Algorand Network, and how it differs from other blockchain.
+Engineers will be introduced to the Algorand Network in this unit and how it differs from other blockchains.
+We will explore the founding principles of the network, who the founder is, the types of fees charged to utilize the network, and the overall performance of the network.

-### Unit Learning Objectives

-* Identify and explain how the Algorand Network differs from other blockchains
-* Describe and discuss the advantages of the Algorand Network
-* Understand the common features of the Algorand Network

 * [Chapter 9: What Makes The Algorand Network Different](./ch-1-what-makes-algorand-different.md)
 * [Chapter 10: The Consensus Protocol](./ch-2-consensus-protocol.md)